Five Simple Habits to Help Regenerate Neurons

-The effects that meditation has on the brain are unquestionable and marvelous:
+The effects of meditation on the brain are unquestionable:

-- It helps us to be present and channel stress and anxiety.
+- It helps you be present and channel stress and anxiety

-- Also, when we meditate, our brain starts to work differently.
-This helps boost alpha waves which, little by little, create gamma waves.
-These waves may help improve relaxation which, in turn, may help stimulate brain connectivity and neurogenesis.
+- These waves may help improve relaxation which, in turn, may help stimulate brain connectivity and neurogenesis

 If you’d like to find out more about neurogenesis, we suggest you watch the following video: